wazuh/wazuh-documentation/source/pci-dss/rootkit-detection.rst

 Use cases
 ---------

-Wazuh performs several tests to detect rootkits, one of them is to check the hidden files in /dev.
+Wazuh performs several tests to detect rootkits.
+One of them is to check for files hidden in /dev.
 The ``/dev`` directory should only contain device-specific files such as the primary IDE hard disk (``/dev/hda``), the kernel random number generators (``/dev/random`` and ``/dev/urandom``), etc. Any additional files, outside of the expected device-specific files, should be inspected because many rootkits use ``/dev`` as a storage partition to hide files.
 In the following example we have created the file ``.hid`` which is detected by OSSEC and generates the corresponding alert.

 ::